Seth Mnookin

-Seth Mnookin (born April 27, 1972) is an American writer and journalist.
+Seth Mnookin is an American non-fiction author and journalist.

-As of 2017, he is a Professor of Comparative Media Studies/Writing at MIT and the Director of Institute's Graduate Program in Science Writing.
-He is also the media reporter for Undark Magazine's podcast and contributing editor at Vanity Fair.
+As of 2025, he is a science writing professor at MIT, where he is also the Chair of Comparative Media Studies/Writing department and the Director of Institute's Graduate Program in Science Writing.
+He was a 2019 Guggenheim Fellow and is a former contributing editor at Vanity Fair.

 Early life and education

-Mnookin grew up in a Jewish household in Newton, Massachusetts and is a graduate of Newton North High School.
+Mnookin grew up in a Jewish household in Newton, Massachusetts, and is a graduate of Newton North High School.
 He graduated from Harvard University with a degree in history and science in 1994 and was named a Joan Shorenstein Fellow at Harvard Kennedy School in 2004.

 Books

 Mnookin is the author of three non-fiction books.

 Hard News

-His first book, Hard News : The Scandals at The New York Times and Their Meaning for American Media (Random House, 2004) grew out of reporting he did as a senior writer at Newsweek in 2002 and 2003.
-It uses the Jayson Blair plagiarism and fabrication scandal to conduct a broader examination of the troubles during the Howell Raines administration at The New York Times.
+His first book, Hard News: The Scandals at the New York Times and Their Meaning for American Media (Random House, 2004) grew out of reporting he did as a senior writer at Newsweek in 2002 and 2003.
+It uses the Jayson Blair plagiarism and fabrication scandal to conduct a broader examination of the troubles during the Howell Raines administration at the New York Times.
 It was named a Washington Post "Best Of" book for 2004 and was listed as one of the London Independent's list of the Top 50 books ever written on the media.
-It received overwhelmingly positive reviews from New York magazine ("richly dramatic, hugely entertaining"), Entertainment Weekly ("vigorous, purposeful prose and a killer knack for building suspense"), the Los Angeles Times ("two terrific books in one: a riveting thriller...and a Shakespearean tragedy"), and The Washington Post ("hard to put down...reads like a thriller"), among other places, and the book prompted Hunter S. Thompson to say Mnookin was "one of the best and brightest journalists of this ominous, post-American century".
-A negative review was published by The New York Times itself, which called the book "tedious" and said it "elevates trivial details to novelistic significance."
+It received overwhelmingly positive reviews from New York magazine ("richly dramatic, hugely entertaining"), Entertainment Weekly ("vigorous, purposeful prose and a killer knack for building suspense"), the Los Angeles Times ("two terrific books in one: a riveting thriller...and a Shakespearean tragedy"), and the Washington Post ("hard to put down...reads like a thriller"), among other places, and the book prompted Hunter S. Thompson to say Mnookin was "one of the best and brightest journalists of this ominous, post-American century."
+A negative review was published by the New York Times itself, which called the book "tedious" and said it "elevates trivial details to novelistic significance."